Education

 This course will study the requisite knowledge and skills necessary to develop programs dependent on competitive funding.
 It will include an overview of proposal development strategies; skills in determining, critiquing, and assessing criteria of successful proposals; a systems approach in project development; and skills in identifying and critiquing viable sources of funding for developed projects.

-EDU 620.
+• EDU620.
 Administrative Issues Special Education.
 3 hours.
-Sp.
+SP.

 This course will explore various legal and administrative issues associated with special education programs in the public school setting.
 It is intended primarily for those working as school administrators in the Education Specialist degree program.

-EDU 621.
+• EDU621.
 Advanced Educational Leadership.
 3 hours.
-Su., Sp.
+SP.
+SU.

 School leaders are entrusted with overseeing the education of the present and the next generation.
 They are held by the public and by their staff and faculty to high professional standards and expectations.
 This course is designed for prospective school administrators and supervisors to expand and enhance their knowledge and skills in leadership areas.

-EDU 630.
+• EDU630.
 Professionalism and Ethics.
 3 hours.
-Su.
+SU.

 School leaders are expected to model and promote professional and ethical standards in their actions and in their decisions.
 This course will research national, state, local, and organizational leadership expectations of professional behavior.
 Students will study, discuss, and practice desired behaviors through written in-basket activities and role play.

-EDU 632.
+• EDU632.
 Research in Leadership.
 3 hours.
-Su.
+SU.

 The information on types and styles of leadership and on prevalent uses and current changes in leadership needs and expectations is growing rapidly.
 This course will focus on research through various media sources and on practical application of the results of this study into developing research-driven leadership strategies.

-EDU 634.
+• EDU634.
 Sem Multicultural/Diversity Issues Educa.
 3 hours.
-Su.
+SU.

 This graduate seminar provides an overview of the issues, principles, and practices associated with effective teaching in diverse school contexts.
 Students will explore theory and pedagogy as they relate to culturally responsive teaching from the perspectives of both the teacher and the learner in school settings.
 In addition, teachers' and students' diverse and multiple social identities and a variety of student learning styles, course topics will include problem-based learning, inquiry-based teaching, and other models for ensuring engagement and inclusion.
 The interaction of theory and practice is an important theme (and challenge) of the course.

-EDU 635.
+• EDU635.
 Advanced Legal Issues School Admin.
 3 hours.
-Sp.
+SP.

 This course will concentrate on legal issues that were not covered in EDU 513 Education Law and on issues that have recently been changed by the courts in subjects covered in other law courses.
 This course is designed for local building administrators as well as the central office administrators.

-EDU 637.
+• EDU637.
 Data Analysis for School Improvement.
 3 hours.
-F., Sp.
+F. SP.

 Using data to guide decision making and continuous improvement is predicated on consistent, reliable, and informative sources of data.
 While schools assess students with tremendous frequency, the lack of distribution, organization, and explanation of data often prevents is meaningful application.
 This course is intended to develop the capacity of teacher leaders to address these problems and lead their school to more systematic application of data to guide decision making and continuous improvement.

-EDU 638.
+• EDU638.
 Instructional Design & Improvement.
 3 hours.
 F.

 An overview of learning centered on leadership, addressing the improvement of instruction through research findings.
 Emphasis is also placed on the demonstration of instructional improvement in various settings and the development of leaders who can facilitate the process of educational change.

-EDU 639.
+• EDU639.
 Development Professional Learning Commun.
 3 hours.
-Su.
+SU.

 Professional Learning Communities (PLC) has emerged as an effective model for school improvement and higher student achievement.
 This course will orient participants around the concepts of PLC, where PLC fits in the broader perspective of school reform, and strategies for implementing PLC.
 The PLC is an essential component of fostering a collaborative culture to support educator development and student achievement.

-EDU 640.
+• EDU640.
 Facilities and Services.
 3 hours.
-Sp.
+SP.

 A study of school facilities and a brief overview of the services provided within the facilities as part of the normal operations.
 Topics to be covered include the following: planning and needs assessment, community expectations, financing of school facilities, site selection criteria, design and construction, agency approvals, food service, maintenance and operations, and transportation services.

-EDU 642.
+• EDU642.
 Advanced Technology for Educators.
 (W) 3 hours.
-F., Sp.
+F. SP.

 A projects-based course in technology usage for teachers working on their +30, school administrators, teacher leaders and/or school counselors seeking to enhance their skills in an understanding of varied technology media.
 The online course is intended to help candidates gain a clear understanding of the International Society of Technology in Education (ISTE) National Education Technology Standards (NETS) for students, teachers, administrators, and coaches in order to assimilate, analyze, and evaluate data through problem-solving strategies related to their educational settings.
 This online course includes: significant writing, blogging, tweeting, Skyping, podcasting, and vidcasting.

-EDU 665.
+• EDU665.
 Organ/Admin School Counseling Services.
 3 hours.
-F., Sp.
+F. SP.

 This course will expose students to the knowledge and skills necessary to develop, implement and coordinate a comprehensive school-wide counseling program involving students, teachers, parents and outside agencies.

-EDU 670A.
+• EDU670A.
 Advanced Educational Research Design I. 3 hours.
-Su., F., Sp.
+F. SP.
+SU.

 In this two-part course followed by EDU 670B, students will plan out significant aspects of a particular research study focused around a chosen methodology.
 Data collection, survey creation, and other areas or research design will be explored in order to successfully defend a research proposal.

-EDU 670B.
+• EDU670B.
 Advanced Educational Research Design II.
 3 hours.
-Su., F., Sp.
+F. SP.
+SU.

 In this course, students will engage in the collection and synthesis of relevant research on a specific research topic and the development of a professional literature review.
 An emphasis will be placed on the in-depth review and analysis of current professional literature toward the development of Chapter 2 of the student's proposed research study.
 Prerequisite: EDU 670A Advanced Educational Research Design I.

-EDU 671A.
+• EDU671A.
 Quantitative Stats App Soc Sci Res I. 3 hours.
 F.

 This course provides the basis for understanding, applying, and interpreting univariate statistics in social science settings and introduces multiple correlation research.
 The students will use data sets that apply directly to social science research and explore the theory and application behind various inferential statistical methods.

-EDU 671B.
+• EDU671B.
 Quantitative Stats App Soc Sci Res 2.
 3 hours.
-Sp.
+SP.

 This course is an extension of EDU 671A that further explores the application in inferential statistics in social science settings.
 The student will relate specific quantitative research procedure using appropriate software.
 Prerequisite: EDU 671A Quantitative Statistics Applied to Social Science Research I.

-EDU 672.
+• EDU672.
 Qualitative Methods Applied SS Research.
 3 hours.
-Sp.
+SP.

 This course conveys the history and characteristics of qualitative methodology used in educational settings.
 A theoretical and practical examination of qualitative methods will include the use of action research as students gain experience in employing qualitative techniques and analyses.
 Prerequisite: EDU 670A Advanced Educational Research Design I.

-EDU 685.
+• EDU685.
 Seminar in Professional Development.
 3 hours.
 F.

 This course provides students the opportunity of a planned field-based experience to demonstrate the development of identified professional competencies related to the student's concentration and area of professional interest and scheduled periods for reflection and professional collaboration with peers.
 Each student will supply documentary validation of demonstrated identified professional competencies.
 The course is designed to be a guided induction experience and will be the equivalent of at least one (1) semester, spent full-time in a school setting with a mentor principal.
 Prerequisite: Approval of advisor.

 A cooperatively planned reading-research course or special project guided and evaluated by the Director of the Administration and Supervision program or a designee.
 This course would normally be one applied to the Ed.S.
-Perequisite: Admission to the Education Specialist degree program.
+Prerequisite: Admission to the Education Specialist degree program.
 The subject of the independent study cannot be applied by the student to their thesis.

-EDU 773.
+• EDU773.
 Dissertation Seminar I. 3 hours.
-Su., F., Sp.
+F. SP.
+SU.

 This dissertation seminar course ie one of three that all doctoral students must take.
 It is an individualized course designed to help progress doctoral students through the dissertation process depending on where they are in the dissertation phase.
 Students may plan, conduct, and/or write about significant aspects of their particular research study.
 Academic writing, data collection, data analysis, and other areas of the research process will be explored in order to prepare students to meet the requirements of the doctoral program.
 Prerequisite: Doctoral candidacy.

-EDU 774.
+• EDU774.
 Dissertation Seminar II.
 3 hours.
-Su., F., Sp.
+F. SP.
+SU.

 This dissertation seminar course ie one of three that all doctoral students must take.
 It is an individualized course designed to help progress doctoral students through the dissertation process depending on where they are in the dissertation phase.
 Students may plan, conduct, and/or write about significant aspects of their particular research study.
 Academic writing, data collection, data analysis, and other areas of the research process will be explored in order to prepare students to meet the requirements of the doctoral program.
 Prerequisite: Doctoral candidacy.

-EDU 775.
+• EDU775.
 Dissertation Seminar III.
 3 hours.
-Su., F., Sp.
+F. SP.
+SU.

 This dissertation seminar course ie one of three that all doctoral students must take.
 It is an individualized course designed to help progress doctoral students through the dissertation process depending on where they are in the dissertation phase.
 Students may plan, conduct, and/or write about significant aspects of their particular research study.
 Academic writing, data collection, data analysis, and other areas of the research process will be explored in order to prepare students to meet the requirements of the doctoral program.
 Prerequisite: Doctoral candidacy.

-EDU 776.
+• EDU776.
 Dissertation Seminar IV.
 3 hours.
-Su., F., Sp.
+F. SP.
+SU.

 Students will complete their research and writing.
 This course may be taken once for continuous enrollment after completion of EDU 773, EDU 774, and EDU 775 (Dissertation Seminar I, II, and III).
 Students will work with their dissertation advisors both individually and in small groups.
 Candidates will also prepare future presentations and publications.
 Prerequisites: EDU 773, 774, and 775 Dissertation Seminar I, II, and III.

-EDU 777.
+• EDU777.
 Dissertation Seminar V. 1 hour.
-Su., F., Sp.
+F. SP.
+SU.

 Students will complete their research and writing.
 This course may be taken as often as needed for continuous enrollment throughout the duration of dissertation writing and defense.
 Students will work with their dissertation advisors.
 Candidates will also prepare future presentations and publications.
 Prerequisite: EDU 776 Dissertation Seminar IV.

-EDU 778.
+• EDU778.
 Dissertation Seminar VI.
 5 hours.
-Su., F., Sp.
+F. SP.
+SU.

 This course is designed to allow students who have obtained "All but dissertation" (ABD) status the opportunity to maintain continuous enrollment as required by FHU's Ed.D. program.
 As part of this course, students will continue to finalize their research and writing.
 Students will work individually with their dissertation chair and dissertation committee members.
 A student may only enroll in this course three times.
 Prerequisites: Acceptance into the Doctoral of Education in Instructional Leadership program; EDU773, 774, and 775.